nadir-lalla/diarycloud/README.md

 If you do not select a day, it will display all for the whole month selected If you do not select a month or day, it will display all entries for the year selected If there are no entries found on the selected date, you will be promted with a message at the top of the page

+## Running the code

+To import the packages needed to run the code, run:

+    pip install -r requirements.txt